 Subjects were contained on the rolls of film, which could be changed to study different subjects.
 She returned to Madrid after interviewing potential partners because she was confident someone would be interested in the idea.
 Her search yielded no funding, just like her first trip.

 Ángela Ruiz Robles was unable to develop or distribute these inventions, placing her as the pioneer of the electronic book.
 Even though she was almost 70 years old, she was rejected again and at 75 she refused to exploit her patents in the United States

 This invention was born in Ferrol, Spain.
 She would die there too.
 Today this prototype is exhibited at the National Museum of Science and Technology in A Coruña (Spain).

 Angela Ruiz Robles: Marriage, Children and Personal Life

 Angela Ruiz Robles was many things to many people.
-She was born as a daughter, became a student and friend, before marrying and becoming mother of four children.
-A teacher by vocation, Angela devoted her life inventing projects in which she believed with all her heart.
+She was born as a daughter, and became a student and friend, before marrying and becoming the mother of four children.
+A teacher by vocation, Angela devoted her life to inventing projects in which she believed with all her heart.

 Ángela Ruiz Robles lived and died being that.
 She lived to become a pioneer of learning and communication, but history has erased her from the books she worked so hard on.